lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_r.md

 # R for Data Analytics

 [R](https://www.r-project.org/about.html) is a programming language and environment for statistical computing and graphics.
-R provides a wide variety of statistical (linear and nonlinear modelling, classical statistical tests, time-series analysis, classification, etc) and graphical techniques.
+R provides a wide variety of statistical (linear and nonlinear modeling, classical statistical tests, time-series analysis, classification, etc) and graphical techniques.
 R is an integrated suite of software facilities for data manipulation, calculation and graphing.

-R possesses an extensive catalogue of statistical and graphical methods.
+R possesses an extensive catalog of statistical and graphical methods.
 It includes machine learning algorithms, linear regression, time series, statistical inference.

 We recommend using **Haswell** and/or **Romeo** partitions to work with R. For more details